-Alison Dahl Crossley, associate director, Clayman Institute for Gender Research
+Alison Dahl Crossley, executive director, Clayman Institute for Gender Research

 Ngan F. Huang, PhD, assistant professor, Department of Cardiothoracic Surgery, Stanford University

 "Essential and Expendable: Gendered Labor in the Coronavirus Crisis"